ksassnowski/blog/_posts/2020-09-23-renderless-blade-components.md

 Very similar to how a controller might work, we return the view that corresponds to our component.

-However, the documentation mentions another thing you can inside the `render` method.
+However, the documentation mentions another thing you can do inside the `render` method.

 ## Returning a Closure